nxp-mcuxpresso/mcuxsdk-examples/usb_examples/usb_pd_alt_mode_dp_host_om13790host/readme.md

 <br> For detailed instructions, see the appropriate board User's Guide.
 > Please reference to the re-worked document for hardware settings.
+> Please note that this case does not work with the SCH-32144 REV B shield board because this verison shield board uses wrong display redriver chip  PTN36502 not PTN36502A.
+Its I2C slave address is 0x1A not 0x12 (PTN36502A used).

 ### Prepare the example